Collect as many diamonds as you can by drawing three straight lines.

 Experiment with the interactivity of "rolling" regular polygons, and explore how the different positions of the red dot affects its vertical and horizontal movement at each stage.

 Experiment with the interactivity of "rolling" regular polygons, and explore how the different positions of the red dot affects the distance it travels at each stage.

 Follow the instructions and you can take a rectangle, cut it into 4 pieces, discard two small triangles, put together the remaining two pieces and end up with a rectangle the same size.
 Try it!

 How does the position of the line affect the equation of the line?
 What can you say about the equations of parallel lines?

 On the grid provided, we can draw lines with different gradients.
 How many different gradients can you find?
-Can you arrange them in
+Can you arrange them in order of steepness?

 Logo helps us to understand gradients of lines and why Muggles Magic is not magic but mathematics.
 See the problem Muggles magic.

 Investigate what happens to the equation of different lines when you translate them.
 Try to predict what will happen.
 Explain your findings.